We are delighted to help you with any questions or concerns you may have.

 "*" indicates required fields

-Periodontal Specialists has one of the largest & most experienced practices in the Midwest, with offices in Rochester, Winona, Northfield, Red Wing, and Owatonna.
+Periodontal Specialists has one of the largest & most experienced practices in the Midwest, with offices in Owatonna, Rochester, Winona, Northfield, and Red Wing.

 Our staff is highly skilled in the specialty of Periodontics & Implant Dentistry.
 And we work together to ensure quality care, simple recovery, and the successful maintenance of our patients’ teeth for life.

-Below are some of the treatments administered in our Rochester office (and all our offices) with top-notch precision & care.
+Below are some of the treatments administered in our Owatonna office (and all our offices) with top-notch precision & care.

 Plastic surgery in dentistry is a concept foreign to most people.
 However, periodontists, or dentists specializing in the care of gums, have long been referred to as plastic surgeons of the dental world.